-The NCI Data Catalog is a listing of data collections produced by major NCI initiatives and other widely used data sets.
-Data collections included in the catalog meet the following criteria:
+The NCI Data Catalog is a listing of data collections resulting from major NCI initiatives and other widely used data sets.
+Data collections in the catalog meet the following criteria:

-• Produced by NCI intramural researchers or major NCI initiatives, or regularly referenced NCI-funded extramural research data
+• Products of NCI intramural researchers or major NCI initiatives, or regularly referenced NCI-funded extramural research data

 • Available to all researchers and may be Open or Controlled Access (requiring approval by a Data Access Committee)